Chopinsky/Rusty_Express/README.md

 that we should fix, or have met performance bottle necks that we shall try to improve.

-## What's changed in 0.3.2
+## What's changed in 0.3.3
-- Update 'session' module to be more robust for use with generic session data types.
-- Improving documentation.
+- Removing the `state_interaction` mechanism.
+The replacement feature, the server `context` module, has been introduced in 0.3.0
+- Now supporting hot-loading of server `config` and `router` objects, which could help reduce the needs of the server downtime.
+- Heads up: next version will be published in 0.4.x.

 ## Migrating from 0.2.x to 0.3.0